gentlekenny/toggl-invoice-generator/README.md

 ts-node pdf.ts
 ```

 After running this command, the message in terminal will appear, saying _Done: invoice.pdf is created!_.
-File named **invoice.pdf** will be generated in folder root.
+File named **invoice.pdf** will be generated in root folder.